mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 #### Vignette A
 In the starting vignette of the chapter both Th and Sh imagine the user experience and begin a conflict over it.

+The parent is keen to keep a sense of game balance to ensure a sense of challenge for the imagined player.
+“It’s no fun having a game without any hazards to avoid.”
+The child seems determined to remove all hazards.
+"It is for me!" the child counters.
+She may be aware of the implications for game balance but takes pleasure in this destruction of the key challenge of the game as an act of disruptive play (as explored in the previous chapter).

+This interaction shows the parent guiding the child to imagine the user experience through the use of terms from GDPs.
+This process is repeated by this parent for other patterns in other interactions.
+In the vignette for example, Sh shares "Must be quite hard to get through that door." when Sh places the exit door high above a platform.

 Th - comments on wanting students to be frustrated when playing it, it's fun - then the final level being a secret fun experience playing against the norms of platform game design, thus illiciting surprise.